vazan/dkim-exchange/README.md

 Credit for the original implementation and project foundation goes to the original authors and contributors of `Pro/dkim-exchange`.

+## About
+Exchange DKIM Signer adds support to Microsoft Exchange Server for applying a DomainKeys Identified Mail signature to outgoing messages.

+DKIM is an email authentication method that can help detect forged sender addresses in email, a technique often used in phishing and email spam.
+It's often used along with other email authentication methods such as SPF and DMARC.

+Exchange DKIM Signer is 'clean' - it doesn't contain any advertising or send any telemetry.
+The configuration tool includes an online check (to GitHub) to see whether a new version is available, and has a download and install feature.

 ## What This Project Does

 Exchange DKIM Signer adds DomainKeys Identified Mail (DKIM) signing support to on-premises Microsoft Exchange Server transport flow.